juanfonsecasolis-automation/cypressOutisCourse-gl/README.md

 # After feedback by E. Duarte and O. Valerio at 06/14/21
 * Checked failed TCs.
 * Set API URL using `Cypress.env('')` on Cypress.json
-* Moved all locators to Page classes to follow POM
+* Moved all locators to Page classes to follow POM ("Pages" stand for locators, and "Models" for tests, then, what are "Objects"?)
 * Removed unused commands defined on commands.js
+* Added control to ignore non-test files
+* Use cy.log to decrease the number of logs by using '--quiet'

 Pending:
 * For Jenkins, add a stage to clone the repository
-* Install Jenkins on a docker containe
+* Install Jenkins on a docker container
-* Use cy.log to decrease the number of logs
 * Check what functionalities of Cypress Dashboard are free (concurrency?)
 * Investigate Chai and Mocha as alternatives for Jest
 * Investigate about Selenide? (https://selenide.org/documentation.html)